aadottori/fastapi_blog/README.md

 # learning-fastapi

-Here I learned more about virtual environments, how to upload to github.
+In this project I learned about Fast API, how to use it to create a simple API with a complete CRUD interface on Swagger.